microsoft/theme-converter-for-vs/README.md

 6. This command will launch a patched VS. You can select your new theme from the Tools -> Options -> General page.
 7. Play around with your theme and let us know what you think!

+### Getting a theme's json file
+1. Open VS Code.
+2. Install the desired color theme and switch to this theme in VS Code.
+Please note that this tool will not convert icon themes.
+3. “Ctrl + Shift + P” and run “Developer: Generate Color Theme from current settings.”
+4. In the generated JSON, uncomment all code.
+When you uncomment, please be careful about missing commas!
+Make sure the JSON is valid.
+5. Save this as a “JSON” file for the conversion, using the theme's name as the file name.
+Please ensure that the file’s extension is .json.
+(The file shouldn’t be saved as a JSONC file.)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a